Today's Number Talk

-I knew students were ready to continue practicing with their partners!
+At this point, students were ready to continue practicing with their parters!

 Picking math partners is always easy as I already have students placed in desk groups based upon behavior, abilities, and communication skills.
 Before students began working, I asked them to discuss how they would like to support each other today.
 I gave them many examples: Do you want to take turns talking out loud?
 Do you want to solve quietly and then check with each other?
 Or do you want to turn and talk anytime you get stuck?
 Students loved being able to develop a "game plan" with their partners!